 As new residential development occurs within the District, impact fees are charged to fund the development of additional park facilities.
 The intent of the development impact fee is to preserve the per capita level of park resources as the District's population increases.
-Currently, development impact fees are assessed at the rate of fifty cents per square foot.
-This rate is about one-half of what other regional park providers are charging and by itself is not sufficient to fully cover the costs associated with new park development.
+Currently, development impact fees are assessed at the rate of eight-two cents per square foot for single family dwellings and residential additions and one dollar forty nine cents per square foot for multi-family units.
+The impact fees by itself is not sufficient to fully cover the costs associated with new park development but does help in providing another source of revenue for new facility development.